 Geneon Entertainment originally held the North American license for Chobits, but the company lost the license after it went out of business.
-FUNimation Entertainment during their panel at Anime Boston in 2010 that the company had acquired the license for the series.
+FUNimation Entertainment announced during their panel at Anime Boston in 2010 that the company had acquired the license for the series.
 FUNimation released the entire series on DVD and Blu-ray in 2011; as of this writing, FUNimation still holds the North American distribution license for Chobits.

 I first heard about Chobits when my sister was telling me about the series.
 When I became the Anime editor for BellaOnline, this was one of the titles I checked out through the King County Library System when I was first starting to write for the site.
 My husband and I were impressed enough by what we saw that we later purchased our own copy of the Chobits Complete Collection DVD box set before Geneon went out of business.

 The protagonist of Chobits is a young man named Hideki Motosuwa.
-He’s a student attending the Seki prep school in Tokyo, and has had a hard time passing the test that’s required in order to qualify for university.
+He’s a student attending the Seki prep school in Tokyo and he has had a hard time passing the test that’s required in order to qualify for university.
 He dreams of having his own Persocom, but he’s a poor student who can’t afford one.

 One evening, Hideki comes across a female Persocom that’s been abandoned with a pile of garbage.
 He decides to take the Persocom back to his apartment, since it doesn’t seem to belong to anybody.
 Unfortunately, when Hideki gets home, he realizes he has no idea how to use a Persocom.
-After some experimentation, he finally figures out how to turn the Persocom on.
+After some experimentation, he finally figures out how to turn the unit on.

-Shinbo asks his friend, Minoru Kokubunji, to take a look at Chi.
+Shinbo asks his friend, Minoru Kokubunji, to look at Chi.
 Kokubunji determines that Chi is a custom-made model and is different from other Persocoms; in fact, Kokubunji wonders if she may be one of the legendary “Chobits.”

 During the series, Hideki must teach Chi about the world.
-At the same time, Hideki has to try to focus on his own studies and on work.
+At the same time, Hideki tries to focus on his own studies and on work.
 Hideki finds himself interested in three women that he meets in Tokyo, while Chi seems to develop feelings for Hideki.
 It turns out there’s more to Chi than most people realize, and the series follows what happens to Hideki, Chi, and to the people they know as more information about Chi’s past is revealed.

 During the early episodes of the Chobits anime series, I was given the impression that the show was simply a light and fluffy comedy.
-But as the series progressed, new elements were introduced which added new layers of complexity to the story.
+But as the series progressed, new elements were introduced which added layers of complexity to the story.
 However, these new elements don’t feel forced, and they make sense for the universe that’s established in the series.
-One of the things I really liked that came out of the story’s evolution is how Hideki’s feelings toward Persocoms change, and how the story examines the affect Persocoms affect relationships with both humans and Persocoms.
+One of the things I really liked that came out of the story’s evolution is how Hideki’s feelings toward Persocoms change, and how the story examines the effect of how Persocoms affect relationships with both humans and Persocoms.
 The series progresses from a light comedy to one that makes the viewer think about the relationships that appear in the series and the ramifications of these relationships.

 Since seeing the anime, I have read all eight volumes that were released for the Chobits manga series.
 Overall, I was rather impressed by how faithfully the anime followed the manga.
 Admittedly, the ending between the two mediums is drastically different, but that’s really the most radical change between the two mediums.
 The anime also included some filler episodes with stories that were not in the manga; however, the amount of filler episodes really wasn’t large enough to distract from the overarching story.